 A probate, by definition, is a legal process which affirms the validity of a last will and testament under a particular state’s law.
-In Ohio, the probate occurs in a court located in the county of the deceased party, wherein the process will include a review and approval the will, a designation of heirs if a person died without a will, and also the appointment an executor (or administrator) who will be responsible for carrying out the will’s terms, or for paying creditors and distributing assets if a person died without having a will.
+In Ohio, a probate occurs in a court located in the county of the deceased party, and the process will include a review and approval the will, a designation of heirs if a person died without a will, and also the appointment an executor (or administrator) who will be responsible for carrying out the will’s terms, or for paying creditors and distributing assets if a person died without having a will.

-The probate is an important and necessary component of carrying out the estate and must be conducted before the will can fully take effect, or assets may be distributed–although this does have certain exceptions depending on the quantity of assets as well as the number of beneficiaries.
-The best way to know whether you will need a probate for the will, or to decide if you would like to retain a probate attorney, is to contact a Columbus probate attorney for a consultation as soon as possible.
+The best way to know whether you will need a probate for the will, or to decide if you would like to retain a probate attorney, is to contact an attorney for a consultation as soon as possible.

 The Ohio Probate Process

-Although a probate attorney is not technically required for the probate process, probate and other estate-related matters can quickly escalate into complicated affairs if the will includes either significant financial and real assets, multiple beneficiaries, or if the will has any chance of being contested by another party.
-Considering these the above, a probate may include:
+Although an attorney is not technically required for the probate process, estate-related matters can quickly escalate into complicated affairs if the will includes either significant financial and real assets, multiple beneficiaries, or if the will has any chance of being contested by any party.
+Considering these factors, a probate may include:

-The complexity of your unique scenario combined with all the separate areas a probate can entail, as well as emotional duress of dealing with the aftermath of the loss of a loved one can make the probate process both inconvenient and challenging.
+The complexity of all areas a probate can entail, as well as the emotional struggle of dealing with the loss of a loved one can make the probate process inconvenient and challenging.

 Working With a Probate Attorney